Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 04C Case Study.md

 - Promise
 	- The company has promised to provide 5000 calculators with a high-precision floating point chip that provides accurate calculations up to 17 significant digits.
 However due to an error in the tables of values, this will not be true
 - Credibility
-	- if the error is discovered in the provided products the company's reputation will plummet and will receive less requests.
+	- If the error is discovered in the provided products the company's reputation will plummet and will receive less requests.
 - Differentiator
-	- since the chip is supposed to be higher precision than others the company will have a better reputation due to providing a better product than competing companies
+	- Since the chip is supposed to be higher precision than others the company will have a better reputation due to providing a better product than competing companies
 - Price
-	- if more chips sell the company will make more money to produce more products.
+	- If more chips sell the company will make more money to produce more products.
 - Risk
-	- if the chips are sold the company will be risking its reputation and its future buyer's trust
+	- If the chips are sold the company will be risking its reputation and its future buyer's trust
 - Effort
-	- it would take a lot of effort and money to recall
+	- It would take a lot of effort and money to recall all of the chips for reprogramming.
+It would be much cheaper and easier to continue to sell the chips at the risk of the company's reputation.
 ### Plan of Action
 1. Invest resources to rectify the incorrect entries in the firmware tables to ensure accurate floating-point operations.
 2. Transparently communicate the discovered issue to customers who have received beta units and delay the shipment of the 5000 manufactured calculators until the problem is resolved.